"Adopt the pace of nature: her secret is patience."

 - True patience: Active engagement while allowing time for results.

-Test: Are you working with patience or just not working?
+Test: Are we working with patience or just not working?

 Avoidance Disguised as Timing